 Fall, also known as “bonfire and hoodie season” is quickly approaching as we close out our first week of September.
 Family and friends will gather around fire pits sharing stories, laughter, and making unforgettable memories.
-It is important to remember throughout all of the fun, that safety still has to be top priority.
+It is important to remember throughout all of the fun, that safety still has to be a top priority.

 It is recommended that fire pits be used in areas that are open and away from decks or homes.
-With portable fire pits becoming more and more popular, it is becoming more frequent for homeowners to being using a fire pit on your deck space.
+With portable fire pits becoming more and more popular, it is becoming more frequent for homeowners to being using a fire pit on their deck space.
 It is important to remember that both wood decking and composite decking are flammable and can be damaged from the heat if your decking space is not properly protected.

 Due to the fact that you are starting a fire on a wood surface, it is important to take extra precautions.
 Something as small as an ember can cause your deck to catch fire.
-Be sure to have a fire extinguisher and hose readily available in the unfortunate event does occur.
+Be sure to have a fire extinguisher and hose readily available in the unfortunate event that does occur.